 - work with security and IT teams to develop platforms that are easy for analysts to access, flexible and responsive to the needs of analysts

-- work with security, IT, and data teams to make sure that the data analysts need are available in the right place and are easy to access
+- work with security, IT, and data teams to make sure that the tools data analysts need are available in the right place and are easy to access

-- use open-source tools wherever whenever appropriate
+- use open-source tools when appropriate

 - open source their code

 - work with data engineers and architects to make sure that source data are versioned and stored so that analysis can be reproduced